fivenorth-io/docs/docs/5n-dashboard/install.md

 # Installation

-In order to deploy 5n cpm, you will need to complete the following steps:
+In order to deploy 5N Dashboard, you will need to complete the following steps:

-- Getting a license.
-License is per validator.
-Reach out to nodesupport@fivenorth.io or ping our team on Slack to acquire a license.
+- Configure an OIDC application for the UI of 5N Dashboard.
 - Install the software into your kubernetes cluster using our public helm chart.
 - Expose the deploy with an ingress
+- (Optionally): To enable database backup, pass in database address.

 ## Setup